Music of Cuba: Trova

 José 'Chicho' Ibáñez (1875–1981) was even longer-lived than Garay.
 Ibáñez was the first trovador to specialize in the son; he also sang guaguancós and pieces from the abakuá.

 The composer Rosendo Ruiz (1885–1983) was another long-lived trovador.
 He was the author of a well-known guitar manual.
 Alberto Villalón (1882–1955), and Manuel Corona (1880–1950) were of similar stature.
 Garay, Ruiz, Villalón and Corona are known as the four greats of the trova, though the following trovadores are also highly regarded.

 Patricio Ballagas (1879–1920); María Teresa Vera (1895–1965), Lorenzo Hierrezuelo (1907–1993), Ñico Saquito (Antonio Fernandez: 1901–1982), Carlos Puebla (1917–1989) and Compay Segundo (Máximo Francisco Repilado Muñoz: 1907–2003) were all great trova musicians.
 El Guayabero (Faustino Oramas: 1911–2007) was the last of the old trova.

 Trova musicians often worked in pairs and trios, some of them exclusively so (Compay Segundo).
 As the sexteto/septeto/conjunto genre grew many of them joined in the larger groups.
 And let's not forget the Trio Matamoros, who worked together for most of their lives.
 Matamoros was one of the greats.

 Bolero

 This is a song and dance form quite different from its Spanish namesake.
 It originated in the last quarter of the 19th century with the founder of the traditional trova, Pepe Sánchez.
 He wrote the first bolero, Tristezas, which is still sung today.
-The bolero has always been a staple part of the trova musician's repertoire.
+The bolero has always been a staple of the trova musician's repertoire.